MicheleBarucca97/StreamDataAnalytics/README.md

 ```

-At this point you can play in variuous ways with ksql CLI, querying the stream of edits in all the manner you like more, have fun then.
+At this point you can play in variuous ways with ksqlDB CLI, querying the stream of edits in all the manner you like more, have fun then.

 Keep in mind